ErgastiAlex/TECMO-FLAV/README.md

 # $^R$-FLAV: Rolling Flow matching for infinite Audio Video generation

-This is the official implementation of
+This is the official implementation of [R-FLAV: Rolling Flow matching for infinite Audio Video generation](https://arxiv.org/abs/2503.08307)

 An overview of our models is shown here: $^R$-FLAV: Rolling Flow mathcing for infinite Audio Video generation.